-Elon Musk has an agreement to acquire Twitter for about $44B
+Elon Musk has an agreement to acquire Twitter for $44B

 Latest Weather Blog

-Elon Musk has an agreement to acquire Twitter for about $44B
+Elon Musk has an agreement to acquire Twitter for $44B

 Billionaire Elon Musk has reached an agreement to acquire Twitter for approximately $44 billion, the company said.